ro-double-b/RPFantasyDR_S9/open-items.md

 === > SATURDAY
 [ ] user profiles
 [ ] have profile of who you picked and how they did
-[ ] pick top three when signup
 [ ] change top three after first three episodes
 === > SUNDAY
-[ ] update for toot and boot additional points
 [ ] display video of toot and boot
 [ ] ability to click on user and see their profile and who they picked [ ] bugg when you keep on selecting a category over and over again